laughlin/factual-csharp-driver/README.md

 #Submit

-NOTICE: At the current time, this API call is ONLY compatible with places-v3.
-Please see the [the migration page](http://developer.factual.com/display/docs/Places+API+-+v3+Migration) for more details.
----

 ## Introduction

 Submit allows you to add a record to Factual, or update an existing record.
 To delete a record, see [Flag](https://github.com/Factual/factual-java-driver/wiki/Flag).